Utrosa/Project_PCBS/readme.md

 # Replication of the Shams Illusion

 ## About the Project
 In 2002 naive observers were asked to report the number of visual flashes presented on the screen.
 The visual flashes were accompanied by different numbers of beeps on each trial.
-The observers consistently reported incorrect number of visual flashes when these were accompanied by multiple auditory beeps.
+The observers consistently reported an incorrect number of visual flashes when these were accompanied by multiple auditory beeps.
 The results suggest that auditory stimulation can induce a visual illusion.
 This phenomenon has been named by the first author Dr. Ladan Shams as the Shams Illusion.
 Demonstrations of the illusions are available here: https://shamslab.psych.ucla.edu/demos/.

 #### The Original Paper
 Ladan Shams, Yukiyasu Kamitani, Shinsuke Shimojo, Visual illusion induced by sound, Cognitive Brain Research, Volume 14, Issue 1, 2002, Pages 147-152, ISSN 0926-6410, https://doi.org/10.1016/S0926-6410(02)00069-1.